fengjixuchui/AYYWARE-CSGO-2021/config/README.md

 how to use each config :

-e.g.  ayyconfig(SSG08).cfg
+put these configs in the same path with csgo.exe

-change config-name to "ayyconfig"(delete weapon name)), put it in the same path with csgo.exe
+And switch the weapton first, then click button called Load best config for current weapon.